FathimaCSgithub/Bubblegum-Bloodbath/README.md

 # Bubblegum Bloodbath
 A 2D platformer built entirely using C++ that adheres to ECS architecture.
 It features multiple playable levels, a final boss battle, diverse weapons with unique mechanics, and fully customizable game settings.
-It also includes a level editor allows users to create, modify, and save their own levels.
+It also includes a level editor that allows users to create, modify, and save their own levels.

 ## Game Trailer
 [YouTube URL](https://youtu.be/APVTMvT-CXE)